The Saint and the Dragon

 The Defeat of the Cailleach

-And when he first set sandalled foot upon the slopes, the evil will that opposed him knew its danger!
-The old druids called her Caorthannach, or Caoránach, or some say Corra today, whose worship may have been brought here by the sorcerous Tuatha Dé Dannan after their wanderings amongst the Greeks and on the arid plains of Anatolia, where first walked monsters.
+When he first set sandalled foot upon the slopes, the evil force that opposed him knew its danger!
+The old druids called her Caorthannach, or Caoránach, or some say Corra today, whose worship may have been brought here by the sorcerous Tuatha Dé Danann after their wanderings amongst the Greeks and on the arid plains of Anatolia, where first walked monsters.

 Others know her by the name of Cailleach, and the Romans called her Cybele, the Magna Mater, Mother of the gods, who claimed birth and death to herself, and the wild things of sharp tooth and claw.

-For long aeons after her awakening the mother of demons troubled the children of mankind, and her own children did worse, being strange demons and monsters, Nephilim, spirits and gibbering things that lodged in the minds of rulers and let them astray.
-Some demanded worship, the better to corrupt pure hearts, and some simply wrought ruin for the malicious delight of it.
-All were plagues and pestilences, thieves and usurpers, murderers and liars of varying degree.
+For long aeons after her awakening this mother of demons troubled the children of man, as did her own offspring, being strange demons and monsters - Nephilim, spirits and gibbering things that lodged in the minds of rulers and let them astray.
+Some demanded worship, the better to corrupt pure hearts, and some simply wrought ruin for the malevolent delight of it.
+All were plagues and pestilences.

 And so when Saint Patrick trod on the mountain that she had taken as her palace, it was as the ringing of a clear silver bell in silence, and she knew fear herself for the first time in her long existence, fear that she might finally be called to account!
 And well the Cailleach might be afraid.